Abelian varieties not isogenous to Jacobians over global fields: Introduction

 \subsection{Acknowledgements}

-The first author is grateful to Bjorn Poonen for useful conversations.
-The second author is grateful to Frans Oort for introducing him to the problem and many useful discussions.
-We are also grateful to Daniel Litt for providing us with a reference for tame Lefschetz theorems.
+The first author is grateful to Bjorn Poonen and Umberto Zannier for useful conversations.
+The second author is grateful to Frans Oort for introducing him to the problem and for many useful discussions.
+We are grateful to Daniel Litt for providing us with a reference for tame Lefschetz theorems.
+We are also grateful to the referees for extremely careful readings and their comments which have truly helped improve this paper.
+A.S. was partially supported by NSF grant DMS-2100436, NSF career grant DMS-2338942, and a Sloan research fellowship.